cccchou/radcal/readme.md

 [![DOI](https://img.shields.io/badge/DOI-10.1016%2Fj.quageo.2015.05.023-blue)](https://www.sciencedirect.com/science/article/pii/S1871101415300273)

 ## Description
 resages is a package dedicated to the proper calculation of reservoir age offsets, particularly when dealing with pairs of radiocarbon (14C) and calendar ages.
 This package includes a set of radiocarbon calibration curves (IntCal13,  SHCal13，and IntCal20), a template folder, various examples, a manual, and three scripts written in python.
-To be precise, they are converted to python based on the Resage R language module(/ResAge_12_2015.zip)
+They are adapted from the folder **(/ResAge_12_2015.zip)**

 ## Installation